kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/aggregator.md

 {% endhint %}

 Aggregator is a new, experimental backend for Kubecost.
 It is used in a [Federated ETL](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md) configuration without Thanos, replacing the [Federator](/install-and-configure/install/multi-cluster/federated-etl/federated-etl.md#other-components) component.
 Aggregator serves a critical subset of Kubecost APIs, but will eventually be the default model for Kubecost and serve all APIs.
-Currently, Aggregator all major monitoring and savings APIs, and also budgets and reporting.
+Currently, Aggregator supports all major monitoring and savings APIs, and also budgets and reporting.

 {% hint style="info" %}
 Existing documentation for Kubecost APIs will use endpoints for non-Aggregator environments unless otherwise specified, but will still be compatible after configuring Aggregator.